Leadership and Staff

 Chidi Ozieh was born October 1981 in London, England, and currently resides in New York City.
 He is a writer, director, producer, music composer, and visual effects supervisor known for a number of short films such as Serum (2010)—Best Sci-Fi Short Film at the 2012 Philadelphia Film Festival, Inheritors (2013), and the rotoscope live-action animated film Young Mallory (2014).
 Since childhood, Ozieh has always been an artist at heart with a solid foundation in visual arts, and later studied Music at Thames Valley University.
 He embarked on his filmmaking journey after immigrating to the U.S. with the belief that filmmaking is the ultimate form of artistic expression and storytelling as it incorporates his many talents in visual arts, music, writing, producing, and directing.
 Ozieh is currently working on his feature film debut as a writer, director, and producer.

-Alan Dai is a self-taught vocalist, beatboxer, and composer.
-A native of sunny Los Angeles, he enjoys recording, producing, mixing, and mastering music as a freelancer, and hopes to one day start his own professional recording studio.
+Alan Dai is a self-taught vocalist and composer.
+A native of sunny Los Angeles, he enjoys recording, producing, and mixing & mastering music as a freelancer, and hopes to one day start his own professional recording studio.
 Dai also has an interest in the Computer Science field, and aspires to combine those skills with his love for music to explore unorthodox music-producing methods through innovative technologies.
 He is a recent graduate of Columbia University, earning a B.A. in Music, and is presently based in New York City, enjoying its unique position as a hub for both technology and the arts.

 Affirmative Action and Equal Opportunity Employment policy